Dedication in commemoration of Dr. Webb Evans, Founder/President of United American Progress Association (UAPA)

 Project 5000 Chicago focuses on economic development strategies that seek to create jobs and business endeavors for people who live in underserved urban communities.
 Using Chicago as the city for their business model, Project 5000 Chicago’s initiative is to create 5,000 new homeowners, investors and business owners that will revitalize the community by bringing new jobs and wealth to the city and surrounding areas.

-The BOP Business Center Chatham Suites, a state of the art facility located 642 – 644 E. 79th St., is designed for business owners who desire to work in a professional office environment and the community, on a membership bases, to gain access to valuable business resources, job training and workshops.
+The BOP Business Center Chatham Suites, located 642 – 644 E. 79th St., is designed for business owners who desire to work in a professional office environment and the community, on a membership bases, to gain access to valuable business resources, job training and workshops.

 Project 5000: The Mission of Project 5000 is to create jobs and opportunity for underserved urban communities who are in desperate need of socio-economic and political change.
 The ultimate goal is to create a sustainable future for urban communities by using home ownership as the key to stabilization and the revitalization of both people and resources.
 The purpose is to restore hope and inspire positive change by unifying community residents around home ownership, self-development and activism.